 Our success substantially depends on our ability to attract and retain key members of our senior management team and officers.
 If we lose one or more of these key employees, our operating results of each group and in turn the value of our FNF common stock and FNFV common stock could be materially adversely affected.
-Although we have employment agreements with many of our officers, there can be no assurance that the entire term of the employment agreement will be renewed upon expiration.
+Although we have employment agreements with many of our officers, there can be no assurance that the entire term of the employment agreement will be served or that the employment agreement will be renewed upon expiration.